 Serve the salad as an accompaniment to spicy meals, sweet and savory tagines, roast chicken or turkey and grilled meats.
 Or, consider making it a vegetarian entree by serving it with Moroccan caramelized onions and raisins (tfaya) over couscous, rice or other grains.

-Also, try sweet potatoes in Moroccan Couscous with Seven Vegetables or in a Vegetarian Sweet Potato Tagine.
+Also, try sweet potatoes in Moroccan Couscous with Seven Vegetables.

 - Optional: 1/3 cup dark golden raisins

 - 4 cups salted water (or enough to cover sweet potatoes)

 - 3 tablespoons honey (or sugar, if you prefer)

 - 1/2 teaspoon ground cinnamon

 If using the raisins, pick them over and discard any stems.
 Place them in a small bowl, cover with boiling water and set them aside to soak while starting the salad preparations.